 - Did this guy go to primary school?

-Check the grammar and the spellings in the job advert or email.
-This is a big one, because to be honest with you, if you have English as terrible as hell then you have no business working as a recruitment executive in the aviation world.
+Check the grammar and the spelling in the job advert or email.
+This is a big one because, to be honest with you, if you have English as terrible as hell then you have no business working as a recruitment executive in the aviation world.
 English is the official language of aviation and it becomes very suspicious if you receive an email with terrible English.
 Look at this:

 “The airlines Human resources have just reviewed your resume due to the one you posted on www.airlinexyz.com.You are now scheduled For an interview,with hiring manager of the company.”